Greeley Guardianship Attorney

 Emergency guardianships are designed to provide expedited decision-making authority to protect the individual from harm until a more comprehensive evaluation and determination regarding a long-term guardianship arrangement can be made.

-Guardianships for Minors
+What is Guardianships for Minors?

 A guardian for a minor is appointed to make decisions on behalf of a child who is under the age of 18.
 On the other hand, a guardian for an incapacitated adult is appointed to make decisions for an adult who has been deemed legally incapacitated by the court due to physical or mental limitations.